jedi661/UoFiddlerPixel/README.md

 - Added export to XML (centred+ format) in Multis tab (author Prapilk)
 - Add support for import/export AnimData by @KevinEady
 - Add TIFUnicode from (author Prapilk)
+- Add Implemented color selection and saving for form and controls.

 Version : 4.12.3
 - Add Items Image Colors and Update.